 Building your own robot can be a fun and exciting experience.
 It can be a little frustrating though when you are not sure about a certain aspect of the build.
 This is a step by step guide that will help you get your robot up and running.
 We will go over some robot basics, help you with your part selection, and give you some assembly advice.
 To get started use our Custom Robot Request Page as a guide with the questions it contains to get a good idea of what kind of robot you want to build.
-You may also submit the form if you would like some personal assistance.
+You may also submit the form if you would like to skip the DIY and have SuperDroid Robots and its professional staff build it for you.

 Some questions you will want to ask yourself